wbrijesh/np/README.md

 # NP
 - Short for new project
-- Automating creation of new projects
+- Automating creation of new projects (for personal usage)

 ## Prerequisites
+- rust
 - enquirer
 - github cli